All Episodes

 You said President Bush is a liar.

-He betrayed Nevada, he betrayed the country.
+He betrayed the country.

 Is that rhetoric appropriate?

-That's how I feel, and that's how I felt.
+That's how I feel and that's how I felt.

-From Tim Greve via 2005 Rolling Stone magazine sit-down interview.
+From Tim Greave via 2005 Rolling Stone magazine sit-down interview, Rolling Stone, you've called Bush a loser.

-Harry Reid says, Yeah, I called him a loser and a liar.
+Harry Reid says, yeah, I called him a loser and a liar.

-And you you apologize for the loser comment.
+And you apologize for the loser comment.

-Harry Reid, but I never have for the liar comment, have I. And of course, let's not forget the first Joe Wilson.
+Harry Reid, but I never have for the liar comment, have I?

 The first Joe Wilson, Joe Plame, came to fame by saying Bush lied during a State of the Union speech.